Agonzogonzo/Mangonadas/Readme.md

 ## Scope
--We hope to understand what kind of policing occurs and compare different crimes to a census tract’s proximity to environmental hazards.
+- We hope to understand what kind of policing occurs and compare different crimes to a census tract’s proximity to environmental hazards.
 We will also be able to further visualize this distribution by race, as well as other factors that may determine a community’s vulnerability such as climate change vulnerability’s scores, health scores, and cumulative pollution impacts

 ## Conclusion:
 - We anticipate finding that particularly in Black and Brown communities there will already be a greater level of policing than the average in Los Angeles.
 Our main objective is to see if crime incident data rates change based on areas experiencing greater amounts of vulnerability due to environmental health hazards.